 Gang members have joined sex offenders as the probation department's top priority in the county, where every branch of law enforcement is working together to squash gang violence.

 The success of the program has resulted in a greater burden for law enforcement agencies, jails and the courts, according to Gatto.

 San Mateo County District Attorney James Fox says the "phenomenal success" of the gang task force has prompted him to increase the number of prosecutors who try gang cases.
-Additionally, because of a "heightened awareness to the severity to the gang problems," prosecutors are making more of an effort to convict gang members with a gang enhancement charge that can increase a prison sentence by up to 10 years.

 The process, Fox said, is very labor intensive.
 Police officers and investigators have to do more work so that prosecutors can prove beyond a reasonable doubt an individual's ties to a criminal street gang.

 Fox said a year-and-a-half ago, he had one part-time deputy district attorney assigned to handle gang cases.
 Today, there is one full-time prosecutor devoted to gang crimes, five more assigned on a part-time basis and a supervisor.

 Fox said he's satisfied with the amount of staff and resources in the District Attorney's Office going toward the county's gang problem.

 Gatto, however, said the probation department could benefit from more officers.

 One reason, he said, is that probation officers have less time to supervise individuals convicted of classes of crimes that are not on the county's priority list, such as burglary.

 "It used to be 40 to 50 cases, now it's more like 60 to 70 cases per officer," Gatto said.
 "It's not just gangs, it's other serious felonies like sex offenders, drug dealers, identity theft.
 We can't ignore those people, but meanwhile we have most of our resources going into gang members because of the level of violence and the threat they pose to the community."